-Bryan McLain is entering his ninth season as head coach and his 17th overall with the baseball program at Georgia Southwestern.
-The Hurricanes are coming off a 13-34 season in 2012, which was good for fifth place in the six-team West Division of the Peach Belt Conference.
+Bryan McLain is entering his 10th season as head coach and his 18th overall with the baseball program at Georgia Southwestern.
+The Hurricanes are coming off a 15-31 season in 2013.

 Prior to taking over the helm of the 'Canes, McLain spent nine seasons as an assistant coach.
 From 1996-2000, he served as the hitting and outfield coach, as well as recruiting coordinator for Bill Haywood.
 For four seasons, 2001-2004, under Barry Davis, McLain took over the pitching staff and developed it into one of the best staffs in NAIA baseball, while establishing many individuals and team pitching records.
 During that time, the Hurricanes had two pitchers earn first team All-Region honors with one being named NAIA National Player of the Year.
 As an assistant, he was an integral part of three regional appearances and three conference championships.